dahlia/last.fm-memories/README.rst

    pip install last.fm-memories

 You need a Last.fm API key first, and can get one from here__.
-The first time you run this program, it will asks an API key pair (or you could configure it through ``-k``/``--api-key`` and ``-s``/``--api-secret`` options).
+The first time you run this program, it asks an API key pair (or you could configure it through ``-k``/``--api-key`` and ``-s``/``--api-secret`` options).

 The following command lists albums you had listened the year before last: